about MY STORY

 Now, we live in Denver, just the two of us for now, but we’re planning to expand our family soon with dog/s, a cat, and eventually, children.

 Fun stories: 1.)
-I had four connecting flights from Singapore to Denver, spending almost 40 hours just getting here.
+I had four connecting flights from Singapore to Denver, spending nearly 40 hours just to get here during the height of COVID-19, when everything in the airport was shut down.
 2.)
 I landed in Denver on January 2021, at night, right in the middle of the snow.
 I was wearing canvas shoes and a thin coat.
 A week after I was in bed, sick.
 3.)
-We got married during COVID-19, still practiced social distancing, and limited guests, so I took our wedding pictures using a tripod and timer and still managed to get clips for our wedding videos.
+We got married during COVID-19, with minimal resources on hand, I took our wedding pictures using a tripod and timer and still got clips for our wedding videos.

 After three years in Denver, I still haven’t warmed up to the cold winters—I miss the heat in Asia.
 But I absolutely love Spring, Summer, and Fall.